Chapter One - The Rise Of Tornad

 The power filled him.
 The things he could now do festered in his infuriated brain.
 As intoxicated as the drunks in the now decimated tavern did the boy, no, the Avenging Dragon, become.
 The power to see the mind.
 The power to erupt fire from his gullet.
 The power to raise the dead as his slaves, as he had once been a slave of his faith.

-"Rise, Torn'Ad.
+"Rise, Tornad.
 Torn, Anew."
-Ogourus nodded, looking up, without a shred of intimidation, at his newest creation.
-He had nothing to fear from Torn'Ad.
-As mighty as the dragon was, the cost was his choices.
-The mind, as nearly immortal as it was, belonged to Ogourus now, and it could not strike it's master.
+Cerebus nodded, looking up, without a shred of intimidation at his newest creation.
+He had nothing to fear from Tornad.
+As mighty as the dragon was, the cost were his choices.
+His free will.
+The mind, as nearly immortal as it was, belonged to Cerebus now, and it could not strike it's master.
 The will to do so dissipated with his faith.
 "My, my.
-If only I could do this to every member of the CIA without shredding their puny, unimaginative minds, I could control Earth much more swiftly than in the manner I am controlling it now."
+If only I could do this to my Earthen minions without shredding their puny, unimaginative minds, I could control their world much more swiftly than in the manner I am controlling it now."

-"Earth, Ogourus?"
-Torn'Ad questioned, his voice now the rumbling of thunderbolts from a nation destroying storm.
+"Earth, Cerebus?"
+Tornad questioned, his voice now the rumbling of thunderbolts from a nation destroying storm.